n0thhhing/ts-capstone/README.md

 // a movz instruction in the span of your
 // disassembler instance, movz will be aliased to
-// foo, the id will still remain the same as movz. const mnObj = {
+// foo, the id will still remain the same as movz.
+// To reset the mnemonic, recall this with the same
+// id, but with mnemonic set to null(JavaScript null) const mnObj = {
-  id: 191, // the id returned in the insn object, in this case, its movz, you can also find more in the constants file.
+  id: 191, // the id returned in the insn object, in this case, its movz, you can also find more in the constants directory.
-  name: "foo", // the new name of the mnemonic
+  mnemonic: "foo", // the new name of the mnemonic, or null };
-};
-disassembler.option(cs.OPT_MNEMONIC, mnObj);
+disassembler.option(
+  cs.OPT_MNEMONIC,
+  mnObj
+);

 // OPT_MODE

 // after using this, your disassembler mode
 // will be MODE_LITTLE_ENDIAN until the
-// instance is closed or changed again. disassembler.option(cs.OPT_MODE, cs.MODE_LITTLE_ENDIAN);
+// instance is closed or changed again. disassembler.option( cs.OPT_MODE,
+  cs.MODE_LITTLE_ENDIAN
+);

 // OPT_SYNTAX